smkent/3d/docs/getting-started/printing.md

 * Finally, the printer will start building your model!

-## Monitoring the printer
+## Monitor the printer

 With any luck, you'll start to recognize Cali Cat while it's being printed!

 ![Printing Cali Cat!][clip-printing-calicat]{ .thumb }

 Sometimes, a print doesn't go as expected so it's a good idea to keep an eye on a 3D printer while it works.
-Sometimes, objects can come loose from the build plate or printing doesn't build the model properly.
+For example, the model being printed can come loose from the build plate or the printer doesn't build the mo del as you expected.
 If you don't stop the printer when this happens, you might be visited by the spaghetti monster!

 ![Spaghetti monster][reddit-aargvark-spaghetti-monster]{ .thumb } <br />
 <small>(Picture from [/u/aargvark on Reddit][reddit-aargvark-post])</small>